twhetzel/ud858-scalable-apps/ConferenceCentral_FINAL/README.md

 -- These properties are modeled as a TimeProperty: startTime<br>
 - Profile Entity: represents a registered user of the application.
-Fields include display name, T-shirt size, email, and a list of conferences registered and sessions in wishlist.
+Fields include display name, T-shirt size, email, and a list of conferences registered and sessions in wishlist. <br>

 <br><br>
-The Profile Entity is the Ancestor to a Conference Entity and the Conference Entity is an anccestor to the Session Entity.
+- The Profile Entity is the Ancestor to a Conference Entity and the Conference Entity is an ancestor to the Session Entity.
 <br>

 <br><br>